NiYuan224/draft-liu-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 *Figure 1: Indirect Txn-Token Exchange*

 (1) Workload A in Trust Domain I sends a token exchange request to the local AS to exchange the local Txn-Token for a cross-domain Txn-JAG.
-See {{#exchangeforJAG}} for the request format.
+See {{exchangeforJAG}} for the request format.

 (2) The AS in Trust Domain I validates the request, generates and responds with the Txn-JAG, transcribing the workflow-related claims from the local Txn-Token into the Txn-JAG's claims.
-See {{#exchangeforJAG}} for the response format.
+See {{exchangeforJAG}} for the response format.

 (3) Workload A in Trust Domain I presents the Txn-JAG to the AS of Trust Domain II to request an access token.
-See {{#exchangeforAT}} for the request format.
+See {{exchangeforAT}} for the request format.

 (4) The AS of Trust Domain II validates the Txn-JAG and responds with an access token, transcribing the workflow-related claims from the Txn-JAG into the access token.
-See {{#exchangeforAT}} for the response format.
+See {{exchangeforAT}} for the response format.

 (5) Workload A in Trust Domain I invokes Endpoint B of Trust Domain II with the received access token.

 (6) Endpoint B presents the inbound access token to the TTS of Trust Domain II to request a Txn-Token.
-See {{#exchangeforTxn}} for the request format.
+See {{exchangeforTxn}} for the request format.

 (7) The TTS of Trust Domain II mints a local Txn-Token, transcribing the workflow-related claims from the access token into the new Txn-Token.
-See {{#exchangeforTxn}} for the response format.
+See {{exchangeforTxn}} for the response format.

 ## Mode B: Direct Txn-Token Exchange
 While Mode A provides a straightforward integration of Identity Chaining procedures with Transaction Tokens procedures, which does not create protocol-level changes, it introduces multiple cross-domain round trips that can significantly increase latency.
 As illustrated in Figure 1, steps (3) through (5) require at least three cross-domain round-trips: presenting the Txn-JAG to the downstream AS to obtain an access token, invoking the target endpoint with that token, and subsequently exchanging it for a local Txn-Token.
 In distributed and high-throughput environments, this operational overhead can become prohibitive.